 A buyer persona is a detailed description of your ideal customer.
 Based on market research and real customer data, well-defined personas help ensure every message (webpage, blog post, ad, social media post, etc.) speaks directly to your target audience.

-Documenting Your Content Style
+Content Style Guidelines

 After documenting your brand voice, tone and buyer personas, it’s time to move on to the meat of your content style guide.